Generic Name: Ketorolac tromethamine

 Ketorolac tromethamine is a potent NSAID and may cause serious side effects such as gastrointestinal bleeding or kidney failure, which may result in hospitalization and even fatal outcome.

-Physicians, when prescribing Ketorolac tromethamine, should inform their patients or their guardians of the potential risks of Ketorolac tromethamine treatment (see Boxed WARNING, WARNINGS, PRECAUTIONS, and ADVERSE REACTIONS), instruct patients to seek medical advice if they develop treatment-related adverse events, and advise patients not to giveKetorolac tromethamine tablets to other family members and to discard any unused drug.
+Physicians, when prescribing Ketorolac tromethamine, should inform their patients or their guardians of the potential risks of Ketorolac tromethamine treatment (see Boxed WARNING, WARNINGS, PRECAUTIONS, and ADVERSE REACTIONS sections), instruct patients to seek medical advice if they develop treatment-related adverse events, and advise patients not to giveKetorolac tromethamine tablets to other family members and to discard any unused drug.

 Remember that the total combined duration of use of Ketorolac tromethamine tablets and IV or IM dosing of Ketorolac tromethamine is not to exceed 5 days in adults.
 Ketorolac tromethamine tablets are not indicated for use in pediatric patients.